DylanC-Code/Memories/README.md

 It will use fruit for cards, timer and remaining pair counter.
 The top five will be show before and after the games.

+I'll choose to add new feature like multiplayer option(timer and scoreboard for eachother)

 ## Requirements imposed

 ---